DFE-Digital/improve-workload-and-wellbeing-for-school-staff/docs/reviewing-pull-request.md

 1. **Access the deployed preview**: Look for the Netlify bot comment in the `Conversation` tab of the PR.
 It should provide a link to the deployed preview of the changes.
 2. **Test the links**: Click through all the links in the deployed preview to ensure they work correctly.
 Pay special attention to new resources or modified links.
+3. **Check resources are linked correctly**: Make sure any new resources are linked to both on the staff wellbeing page or the workload reduction toolkit **and** the appropriate explore resources section.
 ## Consider Mobile Responsiveness

 To ensure that changes look good and work well on mobile devices: